fenago/gitlab-terraform/md/lab17_terraform_variables.md

-# Lab 16: Using Docker with Terraform
+# Lab 17: Terraform Variables

 Hello and welcome back.

 In this lab, we're going to cover a pretty foundational concept in TerraForm and well, pretty much